File Transfers¶

 Create¶

-When creating a file transfer, source and destination must be specified with full paths.
+When creating a file transfer, specify the source and destination, including the sending and receiving endpoints and full paths.

 Example: submit a transfer where a user downloads a file from a shared folder to their local machine: